-The measuring device described in this manual is intended only for the flow measurement of liquids.
+The measuring instrument described in this manual is intended only for the flow measurement of liquids and gases.

-Depending on the version ordered, the measuring device can also measure potentially explosive, flammable, poisonous and oxidizing media.
+Depending on the version ordered, the measuring instrument can also be used to measure potentially explosive 1), flammable, toxid and oxidizing media.

-Measuring devices for use in hazardous areas, in hygienic applications or where there is an increased risk due to process pressure, are labeled accordingly on the nameplate.
+Measuring instruments for use in hazardous areas, in hygienic applications, or where there is an increased risk due to pressure, are specially labeled on the nameplate.

-To ensure that the measuring device remains in proper condition for the operation time:
+To ensure that the measuring instrument is in perfect condition during operation:

-- ► Keep within the specified pressure and temperature range. - ▶ Only use the measuring device in full compliance with the data on the nameplate and the general conditions listed in the Operating Instructions and supplementary documentation. - ► Based on the nameplate, check whether the ordered device is permitted for the intended use in the hazardous area (e.g. explosion protection, pressure vessel safety). - ▶ Use the measuring device only for media to which the process-wetted materials are sufficiently resistant. - ▶ If the ambient temperature of the measuring device is outside the atmospheric temperature, it is absolutely essential to comply with the relevant basic conditions as specified in the device documentation → 🖺 7. - ► Protect the measuring device permanently against corrosion from environmental influences.
+- ▶ Only use the measuring instrument in full compliance with the data on the nameplate and the general conditions listed in the Operating Instructions and supplementary documentation. - ▶ Using the nameplate, check whether the ordered device is permitted for the intended use in the hazardous area (e.g. explosion protection, pressure vessel safety). - ► Use the measuring instrument only for media to which the process-wetted materials are sufficiently resistant. - ▶ Keep within the specified pressure and temperature range. - ► Keep within the specified ambient temperature range. - Protect the measuring instrument permanently against corrosion from environmental influences.